chevereto/installer/README.md

 ## Issues and pull requests

-If the installer doesn't work as expected you can open a new issue an report the problem.
-Must provide details, logs and full server specs.
+If the installer doesn't work as expected you can open a new issue and report the problem.
+You must provide details, logs and full server specs.
 Any issue without a detailed case will be deleted so try to ask like you really want that other human being help you with this.

 ## API